 We also strive to promote positive interactions among members of the campus community to foster intellectual and social development that invites the robust exchange of ideas.

-Diversity Training – Our staff visits classrooms, staff training sessions, and workshops to facilitate discussions about how to become more aware of and appreciate the individual differences within one another.
+Inclusivity Workshops – Our staff visits classrooms, student staff training sessions, and student leader orientations to facilitate discussions about how to become more aware of and appreciate the individual differences within one another.

-Group Activities – Our staff coordinates activities to assist your staff, group or class with becoming more acquainted with one another.
+Group Activities – Our staff coordinates activities to assist your student leaders, group or class with becoming more acquainted with one another.
 We will assist in helping your team to realize the strengths and perspectives they all bring to the table.

 View a listing of on-campus involvement opportunities that cater to diversity-related issues, concerns and enrichment.